Wikipedia: Sexism

 Wikipedia was described in 2015 as harboring a battleground culture of sexism and harassment.
 The perceived tolerance of abusive language was a reason put forth in 2013 for the gender gap in Wikipedia editorship.
 Edit-a-thons have been held to encourage female editors and increase the coverage of women's topics.

 In May 2018, a Wikipedia editor rejected a submitted article about Donna Strickland due to lack of coverage in the media.
 Five months later, Strickland won a Nobel Prize in Physics "for groundbreaking inventions in the field of laser physics", becoming the third woman to ever receive the award.
 Prior to winning the award, Strickland's only mention on Wikipedia was in the article about her collaborator and co-winner of the award Gérard Mourou.
 Her exclusion from Wikipedia led to accusations of sexism, but Corinne Purtill writing for Quartz argued that "it's also a pointed lesson in the hazards of gender bias in media, and of the broader consequences of underrepresentation."
 Purtill attributes the issue to the gender bias in media coverage.

 A comprehensive 2008 survey, published in 2016, by Julia B. Bear of Stony Brook University's College of Business and Benjamin Collier of Carnegie Mellon University found significant gender differences in confidence in expertise, discomfort with editing, and response to critical feedback.
 "Women reported less confidence in their expertise, expressed greater discomfort with editing (which typically involves conflict), and reported more negative responses to critical feedback compared to men."

+Nine Theses

+"Nine Theses" refers to a reform proposal published by Larry Sanger in October 2025.
+Sanger's Nine Theses on Wikipedia presents a critical assessment and reform agenda for Wikipedia.
+The proposal is part of his broader effort to address what Sanger perceives as systemic issues within Wikipedia, which include, ideological bias, lack of transparency in the editor hierarchies, and an ineffective consensus-based decision-making procedure.